The Atheist Bible, CC-BY Fabian M. Suchanek

 Demystification

-For this book, the answer to the question is quite plain: “Good” is whatever we define it to be.
-Goodness is not something absolute or intrinsic.
-It is a subjective label that we attach to behaviors.
-There is no innate, mystic or metaphysical ethical quality that attaches to certain actions.
-Laws exist not because there is an inherent justice in this world, but because humans have developed norms and enforce them.
-They have developed norms not out of an innate love for justice, but because they need norms to establish a stable society.
-They want a stable society not out of idealism, but because a stable society caters best to the desire to survive and to take interest in the well-being of others.
-People have these desires not because some god decreed them, but because natural selection favored those species that had these desires.
-People follow laws not because of a universal moral compulsion to do so, but because of biological, social, pragmatic, and psychological factors.
+For this book, the answer to the question of what is good is quite plain: “Good” is whatever we define it to be.
+Goodness is not some absolute, intrinsic, innate, mystic, or metaphysical quality — it is simply a subjective label that humans attach to certain behaviors.
+People create such collections of labels and call them laws.
+They do so not out of an innate love for justice, but because they need such laws to establish a stable society.
+They want a stable society not out of idealism, but because a stable society caters best to their desire to survive.
+People have this desire not because some god decreed it, but because natural selection favored those species that possessed it.
+People follow laws not due to a universal moral compulsion, but because of biological, social, pragmatic, and psychological factors.
+And a bad deed is punished not because it “deserves” punishment in some metaphysical sense, but because punishment is the method humans have found to maximize adherence to their laws.

 Don’t get too caught up in the symbolism of “the court” as a place where justice prevails and the bad are punished.
 The courthouse itself is a building, nothing more and nothing less.